deckhouse/virtualization/docs/USER_GUIDE.md

 ![](images/placement-vm-antiaffinity.png)

 In this example, the virtual machine being created will not be placed on the same host as the virtual machine labeled server: database.

+How to configure VM AntiAffinity on nodes in the web interface in the [Placement section](#placement-of-vms-by-nodes):

+- Click "Add" in the "Define similar VMs by labels" -> "Select labels" block.
+- In the pop-up window, you can set the "Key" and "Value" of the key that corresponds to the `spec.affinity.virtualMachineAndPodAntiAffinity` settings.
+- To confirm the key parameters, click the "Enter" button.
+- Check the boxes next to the labels you want to use in the placement settings.
+- Select one of the options in the "Select options" section.
+- Click the "Save" button that appears.

 ### Static and dynamic block devices